 Cape Perpetua Campground is available for RV camping and is located off Highway 101 along the banks of Cape Creek.
 Each site has a picnic table and campfire ring and access to flush toilets and drinking water.
 In Yachats (pronounced YAH-hots), one of the nearest towns, RV camping is available at the Sea Perch RV Resort.
 The other closest town of Waldport is home to six RV parks: Alsea River RV Park & Marina, Happy Landing RV Park & Marina, King Silver RV Park & Marina, McKinley’s Marina & RV Park, Rover’s RV Park, and Waldport/Newport KOA.

 5. Garibaldi Pier

 Located on Tillamook Bay on the northern part of the Oregon Coast is the longest pier in the state at 700 feet.
 The pier is open year-round to the public to try their hands at crabbing, salmon fishing, recreational fishing, and even clam digging in the beds below.
 The town is extremely small with a population of just over 800 so don’t expect any touristy restaurants or gift shops.

 The campground located closest to the pier is Barview Jetty Park & Campground which has a quiet beach area, 73 full hook-up sites, restrooms, and showers.
 Also near the pier is Port of Garibaldi RV Park which has full hook-up, back-in sites.
 Food and beverages are available at an onsite bistro.
 Other options are the Harborview Inn & RV Park and Old Mill RV Park & Event Center.

 There are dozens of public and privately owned campgrounds along the entire length of the Oregon Coast.
-Search Campground Reviews or plan your travels with RV Trip Wizard to find more great destinations along the way.
+Search RV LIFE Campgrounds or plan your travels with RV LIFE Trip Wizard to find more great destinations along the way.